Navigating the Challenges of Modern Marine Design: An Interview with Heather Sheets and Sarah OrlandoPublished on August 20, 2020

 The team will host one in-person post-project technical workshop at one of the installation sites.
 Clean marinas, not-yet certified marinas, other Great Lakes Clean Marina Programs, and interested partners will be invited to participate in the technical training workshop.
 The workshops will focus on using the toolkit and sharing lessons learned from the project with a focus on installation, monitoring, and stakeholder engagement.
 The state Clean Marina Program coordinators will receive the necessary materials to start implementing the toolkit to advance adoption of GI practices at marinas within their state program.

-A presentation on the Ideal Clean Marina VR Tour is planned to be made at the 2020 Docks Expo conference, with plans for another presentation by members of the project team at the end of the overall project summarizing outcomes, monitoring data, and outreach.
+A presentation on the Ideal Clean Marina VR Tour was made at the 2020 Docks Expo conference, with plans for another presentation by members of the project team at the end of the overall project summarizing outcomes, monitoring data, and outreach.

 Have you thought about how this tool might be expanded upon moving forward?

 The goal of this particular project is to enhance awareness and change behaviors and attitudes about green infrastructure, increase adoption of these types of practices, and better address stormwater runoff in the Great Lakes watershed.
 For future development of the Ideal Clean Marina VR Tour we plan on expanding the best management practices marina owners can view beyond green infrastructure to include solar and wind energy, aquatic invasive species control, and other best management practices we encourage our Clean Marinas to implement.
 Ultimately, we want to expand the toolkit in ways that will support the overall goals and initiatives of the Clean Marinas program.